Izardo/pands-problem-sheet/README.md

 ## Task 2:

-*Objective: Write a program that takes asks a user to input a string and outputs every second letter in reverse order.*
+*Objective: Write a program that asks a user to input a string and outputs every second letter in reverse order.*
 #### Program: secondString_task2.py
 ```
 string = input("Enter text:")